 ASA requires that editors of its journals and the Rose Series in Sociology provide annual reports at the end of each calendar year.
 In addition to these narrative reports, journal editors are also required to provide information on manuscripts received and editorial decisions.
 The summary table presented is intended to provide authors with information on the chances of having a manuscript accepted and the length of time an author can expect to wait for a decision.

 For a list of previous Editor's Reports, click here.

-Editors' Reports for 2017
+Editors' Reports for 2018

 For further details on the information presented below, please see the Summary of Editorial Activity table.

-The ASR twitter feed following continues to grow every day.
-It now stands 2,162 followers (as of May 10, 2018) up from 1,300 at about the same time last year.
-Updates in the form of new articles coming out “OnlineFirst” in the SAGE website get a wide amount of engagement and attention in the forms of dozen (and for the most impactful articles hundreds) of “likes” and retweets.
+The ASR twitter feed following continues its steady growth and now has become one of the primary ways in which thousands of scholars engage with and disseminate the work published in the journal.
+This year the account surpassed 3,000 followers, and now stands at 3,254 (as of April 18, 2019) up from 2,162 at about the same time last year.
+Updates in the form of new articles coming out “Online First” in the SAGE website as well as issue publication updates get a wide amount of engagement and attention in the forms of dozens (and for the most impactful articles hundreds) of “likes” and retweets.

 Finally, we are extraordinarily grateful for the outstanding work of ad hoc reviewers who have impressed us with their expertise, thoroughness, and a clear desire to help authors to improve their papers, even if those papers don’t end up in the pages of ASR.

 Omar Lizardo, Rory McVeigh, and Sarah Mustillo, Editors